jakelandis/sample-data/README.md

 # SampleData
-Sample data to use for testing (keep this private)
+Sample data to use for testing.